 Groups of students from grades six to twelve meet for two consecutive days (one overnight) with deaf and hard of hearing peers from all over the state for a total of 24 hours of fun.
 Our program provides a stimulating context for building friendships and self-advocacy skills, expressing thoughts and feelings, and sharing cooperative learning experiences.
-Activities may include: games, canoeing, kayaking, hiking, camping out, orienteering and rock climbing and other activities in the great outdoors.
+Activities may include: games, canoeing, kayaking, hiking, camping out, rock climbing and other activities in the great outdoors.

 Three two-day sessions a year are offered and students are strongly encouraged to attend all three sessions to reap the greatest benefit from the program.

-Communication Access Commitment
+Language Access Commitment